 - 5. What are some signs of cast iron pipe damage?

-- filed a damage claim (because of the pipes) with his insurance company and it was denied or underpaid, or
+- filed a damage claim (because of the pipes) with his insurer and it was denied or underpaid, or

 - a homeowner discovered damage to his home (because of the pipes) and has not yet filed a claim.